SethRobinson/mahjongtracker/README.md

 # Mahjong Tracker

 A Google Sheets-based mahjong score tracking system for Japanese style Riichi Mahjong parlors or home tournaments.
-Tested in Windows and WSL.

 Do you have a group of friends or a mahjong parlor and need to track everybody's scores over the season?
 If so, use this google sheet template + its App Script, it allows you to easily add games and track player stats.
 Let's make Riichi Mahjong more popular in the west!